mathiasfls/stabile/skills/schedule_investigativeskills_2014.md

 Post your comments on one of these stories in the assignment on Courseworks by 11:55pm Sunday.

-**In class** Choose an agency that you might have as a beat, find a public record and begin writing a proper FOI or public records request for a standard type of record that we discuss in class.
+**In class** Choose an agency that you might have as a beat, find a public record and begin writing a proper FOI or public records request.

 Finish this assignment and submit the public records request by **Sunday, Oct 5 by 11pm**

 ### Class #4 (October 8): Project and enterprise reporting
 **Topics** From idea to records / Strategies in public records requests / Following the paper trail

-**Reading**:
+**Read *before* class**:
+This week, instead of writing your reflections on one of the stories, compare the types of documentation used in each of these examples.
+Give specifics.
+(Still only a few paragraphs)

-- Chapter 13 (XIII) of [_10 Days in the Madhouse_](http://dlib.nyu.edu/undercover/sites/dlib.nyu.edu.undercover/files/documents/uploads/editors/Ten_Days_In_A_Madhouse_0.pdf)_,_ by Nellie Blye, 1887.
+- Chapter 13 (XIII) of [10 Days in the Madhouse](http://dlib.nyu.edu/undercover/sites/dlib.nyu.edu.undercover/files/documents/uploads/editors/Ten_Days_In_A_Madhouse_0.pdf),_ by Nellie Blye, 1887.
-- "At State-Run Homes, Abuse and Impunity," by Danny Hakim, New York Times, March 12, 2011.
+- "[At State Run Homes, Abuse and Impunity](http://www.nytimes.com/2011/03/13/nyregion/13homes.html)," by Danny Hakim, The New York Times, March 2011
-- "Collapse into Chaos" by Alberto Arce, on Honduran death squads, May 22, 2013.
-(Corrected version, fixing the middle name of one of the primary actors, was published May 1.)
-To read how the story was reported, see the IRE contest entry.
+- "[Collapse into Chaos](http://ire.org/resource-center/stories/26389/download/?fileid=64653)" (link to IRE copy) by Alberto Arce, on Honduran death squads, May 22, 2013.
 This is an example of how to get records when there are none.
-- More tk

 ###Class #5 (Wednesday, October 15): Finding, requesting and negotiating for public record databases

 (Joint class with the Stabile students)